 A party in proceedings ending with the issuance of a Decision is anyone whose legal interests or obligation the proceedings concern, or anyone requesting action by an authority on account of his legal interests or obligation.
-In practice, the parties to proceedings concerning an environmental impact assessment are those entities on whose rights or obligations a planned project could have an impact, e.g. owners of real properties adjacent to the real property which a project concerns (see ruling of the Supreme Administrative Court of 25 October 1999, IV SA 1714/97).
+In practice, the parties to proceedings concerning an environmental impact assessment are those entities on whose rights or obligations a planned project could have an impact, e.g. owners of real properties adjacent to the real property which a project concerns (see ruling of the Supreme Administrative Court of 25 October 1999, IV SA 1714/97 and Art.
+74 par.
+3a AEIA).